sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_kubernetes.md

 ### RBAC Roles

-Executors interact with the Kubernetes' API to handle jobs.
+Executors interact with the Kubernetes API to handle jobs.
 The following are the RBAC Roles needed to run Executors on Kubernetes.

 | API Groups | Resources          | Verbs                     | Reason                                                                                    |
 |------------|--------------------|---------------------------|-------------------------------------------------------------------------------------------|